zul-m/PythonProjects/advance/monty hall problem/README.md

 ### Summary

-I hope you liked this article on simulating the Monty Hall problem with Python programming language.
+I hope you liked this project on simulating the Monty Hall problem with Python programming language.